Lande Is The 1st European P2P Lending Company To Earn A 4thWay PLUS Rating

 It's 4thWay Risk Score is 4/10, which means we expect the average lender who has spread across lots of loans will lose less than 5% of their lent amount during a severe downturn.

-Unlike the 4thWay PLUS Rating, any interest earned is not considered in the risk score, so annual interest rates offset those one-off losses.
+Unlike the 4thWay PLUS Rating, any interest earned is not considered in the 4thWay Risk Score, so annual interest rates will offset those one-off losses.

 Lenders need to be lending across dozens of loans to lower their risks and hold onto their loans until they're repaid, rather than selling early, so that their good loans continue to pay them interest for as long as possible.